 Geography Strategy – UPSC CSE Prelims Preparation

 As a Civil Servant, you are anticipated to have a thorough understanding of Indian and World geography.
 If you are appointed as the deputy commissioner of a district in a hill state, for example, it is crucial that you are well-versed in all aspects of the area.
-You should be well-versed with the features of that area, including its morphology, topography, major crops cultivated there, agricultural activities conducted there, and rivers that pass through it.
+You should be well-versed in the features of that area, including its morphology, topography, major crops cultivated there, agricultural activities conducted there, and rivers that pass through it.

 Consequently, it is essential to study geography for Prelims and get a thorough understanding of the subject.
-There is no doubting that geography is a difficult subject with a constrained syllabus, yet with constant effort, one can easily achieve decent marks in it.
+There is no doubt that geography is a difficult subject with a constrained syllabus, yet with constant effort, one can easily achieve decent marks in it.
 Additionally, it is covered in General Studies Paper I for the main exams,

 This article will answer the most frequently asked question among IAS candidates, “How to study Geography for UPSC?” and provide some guidance on how to best or ready for the UPSC Prelims Geography test.
 Let us first look at the course syllabus.